yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 # Disable TRACE method
 TraceEnable off

-# Disable GET, POST and PUT methods.
+# Enable GET, POST and PUT methods.
 Must be separated by a space character.
 AllowMethods GET POST PUT
 ```
+You can put this configuration in your `.htaccess` or virtual host file.

 ## Where to go next